This post may include affiliate links. Thank you for your support.

 To roast brussels sprouts in advance, simply follow the recipe as written below, but only roast the sprouts for the first 25 minutes.
 Immediately remove them from the oven (don’t drizzle them with maple syrup) and allow them to cool before storing them in the refrigerator overnight.
 When you are ready to serve, return the sprouts to the oven, toss them with maple syrup and continue to cook for 10 minutes, or until hot and sizzling.

-Close-up photo of maple glazed brussel sprouts.
+Close-up photo of maple glazed brussel sprouts garnished with toasted nuts and dry cranberries.

-Serving maple roasted brussel sprouts
+Serving maple glazed brussel sprouts

 • To reheat, I suggest using your toaster oven, oven, or a skillet on the stovetop.
 While you *technically* can use the microwave, you’ll lose all the crispy edges if you do.